Trusted WordPress tutorials, when you need them most.

 Disabling Google Fonts in WordPress With a Plugin

-The first thing you need to do is install and activate the Disable and Remove Google Fonts plugin.
+First, you need to install and activate the Disable and Remove Google Fonts plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, the plugin will automatically disable all Google Fonts used by your theme and plugins.
 It doesn’t need to be configured.